Skip to content

 Guatemala

-When you are looking for a paradise-like spot to relax, Semuc Champey is the heaven you dream about.
+Semuc Champey is the heaven you dream about when looking for a paradise-like spot to relax.
 It is a natural monument that sits in Alta Verapaz near Lanquin town.
-Semuc Champey is not just a hyped up destination that doesn’t live up to your expectations.
+Semuc Champey is not just a hyped-up destination that doesn’t meet your expectations.
 On the contrary, it exceeds your expectations in the best ways possible.

-This attraction is ideal to relax in the waters and shake the stress off your system.
-It is home to fascinating swimming spots with the most splendid views ever.
-You can swim in vast natural pools and let yourself blend with the cascading waterfalls.
-There are also splendid parks around the waters that you can explore and enjoy the pretty nature.
+This attraction is ideal for relaxing in the waters and shaking the stress off your system.
+It is home to fascinating swimming spots with splendid views.
+You can swim in vast natural pools and blend with cascading waterfalls.
+There are also splendid parks around the waters where you can explore and enjoy the pretty nature.

 6. Have An Authentic Caribbean Holiday at Livingston

-If you are looking for some Caribbean vibes to spend your holiday, Livingston is there for you.
-It is a town located in eastern Guatemala, embracing an interesting diversity of different cultures.
-Nonetheless, its location on the Caribbean coast made it one of the best tourist attractions in Guatemala, given its authentic summer vibes.
+Livingston is the place to go if you are looking for some Caribbean vibes for your holiday.
+It is a town in eastern Guatemala embracing an exciting diversity of cultures.
+Nonetheless, its location on the Caribbean coast makes it one of the best tourist attractions in Guatemala, given its authentic summer vibes.

-Beaches are everywhere to be found when it comes to Livingstone.
-It is an ideal spot to enjoy the serene shores, swim in the Caribbean sea, and have some palatable seafood meals.
-We should also declare that the cultural diversity found here greatly contributed to the creation of a spiced-up cuisine.
-There is a lot to enjoy around this beautiful town and we promise boredom will never seep into your day.
+Beaches are everywhere in Livingstone.
+It is an ideal spot to enjoy the serene shores, swim in the Caribbean Sea, and have some palatable seafood meals.
+We should also declare that the cultural diversity here extensively contributed to creating spiced-up cuisine.
+There is much to enjoy around this beautiful town; we promise boredom will never seep into your day.

 7. Embark on A Journey in Lanquín Caves (Grutas de Lanquín)

-The Lanquín Caves are one of the amazing natural wonders that Guatemala offers to the world.
-It is located in the Central Highlands outside the town of Lanquín.
-They are limestone caverns that the ancient people of the Maya civilization considered sacred, believing they were the doorways to the underworld.
+The Lanquín Caves are one of the incredible natural wonders that Guatemala offers to the world.
+They are located in the Central Highlands outside the town of Lanquín.
+These limestone caverns were considered sacred by the ancient people of the Maya civilization, believing they were the doorways to the underworld.

-Before you actually venture into the marvelous Lanquín Caves, you will walk through natural landscapes in some impressive scenes that make you one with nature.
+Before you venture into the marvellous Lanquín Caves, you will walk through natural landscapes in some impressive scenes that make you one with nature.
 The area in which the cave is located was declared a national park in the ‘50s.

 8. Travel Back in Time at the Ixchel Museum of Mayan Costumes

-Booking a guided tour in the Ixchel Museum is an amazing cultural experience if you are interested in learning about the ancient civilization of the Maya.
+Booking a guided tour in the Ixchel Museum is a unique cultural experience if you are interested in learning about the ancient civilization of the Maya.
 Located within the campus of Francisco Marroquin University, this museum is just like any regular museum you have visited.
 It is an unconventional museum of textiles and clothing, exploring the timeline of dressing in the Mayan civilization throughout the years.

 Your tour around this museum usually takes an hour or so.
-Your visit can be extended if you happen to be curious about the other exhibitions in the museum.
+However, your visit can be extended if you are curious about the other exhibitions.
 Clothing and attire are not the only collections on display.
-In fact, there is a wide array of notable objects, including books, ceramic, jewelry, and textiles.
+A wide array of notable objects, including books, ceramics, jewellery, and textiles.

 9. Hike to the Pacaya Volcano